mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 System Power Required Beam Laser 4 Missile Rack 0 Particle Beam 8 Pulse Laser 4 Sandcaster 0 Turret 1

-**RUNNING OUT of POWER** So long as a ship's power plant is producing enough Power to run all systems, the spacecraft can operate normally.
+RUNNING OUT of POWER #TODO So long as a ship's power plant is producing enough Power to run all systems, the spacecraft can operate normally.
 If, for any reason, the amount of Power available drops below this, the crew need to make some tough decisions, shutting down various systems so they are no longer a drain on the power plant.

 The consequences of shutting down various systems are detailed here.
 See the Space Combat chapter for ways a crew can shut down systems in battle and, potentially, increase the output of the power plant.

 Basic Ship Systems: Basic ship systems cover essentials such as life support, the ship's computer and the gravitic systems providing artificial gravity, which are absolutely vital to the continued running of a ship.
 However, there are many non-essential systems that can be shut down on a temporary basis (the chicken soup dispenser on deck C is unlikely to be needed in battle, for example), which will halve the amount of Power needed for basic ship systems.

-**Maneuver Drive:** The maneuver drive can be throttled back or shut off altogether.
+Maneuver Drive: #TODO The maneuver drive can be throttled back or shut off altogether.
 This will save an amount of Power equal to 10% of the ship's total tonnage multiplied by the Thrust being deducted.

-**Jump Drive:** The jump drive does not ordinarily drain any Power until it is used – however, it is when a crisis has developed that has reduced a ship's Power that the crew usually want to jump, so it will be more common for other systems to be shut down in order to allow the jump drive to function!
+Jump Drive: #TODO The jump drive does not ordinarily drain any Power until it is used – however, it is when a crisis has developed that has reduced a ship's Power that the crew usually want to jump, so it will be more common for other systems to be shut down in order to allow the jump drive to function!

 Weapons and Systems: Individual weapons and systems can be switched off on a temporary basis, regaining the amount of Power listed on the Weapons and Systems table.